The four pillars of employee wellbeing and what they mean for businesses today

 Example goals: Reduce carbon emissions, support the local community, create a paperless office.

 The pandemic has put businesses under pressure to improve performance and the employee experience, but there is also a third area they must consider: responsibility.
 Controlling the impact organisations have on their society and environment is no longer an optional exercise but expected.
+10% of Gen Z have already left jobs due to the employer not taking action on sustainability.

 This extends the responsible actions of your office beyond the confines of the workspace.
 For example, supporting greener commuting methods or encouraging employees to transact with local businesses.